- This event has passed.

 - Are trails accessible for strollers?
 The trails are not paved and have loose sand.
 Therefore, only strollers with the big rugged wheels are recommended.

 - Is there anything else to see afterwards?
 You’re welcome to have lunch at the Trailhead Pavilion and try out one of our many other trails.
 We also have access to the beaches at our South, Middle, and North access lots (for which your parking tag will apply for same-day use, might as well get your $3 worth).
-You can visit our Environmental Education Center (there is a fee, $2/adult — $1/10-17yrs — FREE for 9 and under).
+You can tour our Visitor Center for FREE.